PatrasSergiu/digital-music-library/README.md

 - Backend: npm run dev
 - Frontend: bash npm start

+For easier testing of the application, we reset the database to the original contents from the data.json file.
+This behaviour can be changed by altering the sequelize sync to force: false

 ### Running Tests

 Open a terminat in the back end project and run